andriesbron/Cneurons/readme.md

 - Mathematics remains applicable which is why:
 - The scientific method is always the preferable method.

-Because modern people have ceased to apply the scientific method, we are now bothered with a generation that thinks that artificial intelligence solves it all.
-They are wrong.
-The point is this, there is artificial intelligence because of the scientific method.
-Therefore, there is no higher intelligence than the intelligence that applies the scientific method, below that intelligence is artificial intelligence.
+There is no higher intelligence than the intelligence that applies the scientific method, below that intelligence is artificial intelligence.

+Scientific method: synthesizing physics by modelling physics Artificial intelligence: approaching physics by relating inputs to outputs

 No matter how you train artificial intelligence, the laws of math remain applicable.
 So what?
 Well, that is not a problem because, you don't have to do the math

+# Examples
 ## Detection of sound

 Example: Strings and organ